MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 1. In the Downloads folder, right-click to extract the contents of zipped executable.
 2. Double-click **ServerSetup.exe** to start the wizard.
-3. In Configure installation, choose components to install. **If you clear a checkbox for R Server on a computer that has a previous release, Setup uninstalls R Server.** Required components are listed, but not configurable.
-Components that you can select for install or uninstall include:
+3. In Configure installation, choose components to install:
+    a. **R Server (Standalone)**.
+You should check this option.
+On Windows, most functionality is R-related. **If you clear a checkbox for R Server on a computer that has a previous release, Setup uninstalls your existing R Server instance.**
-    + R Server (Standalone)
-    + [Pre-trained Models](microsoftml-install-pretrained-models.md) used for image classification and sentiment detection (install the models with R or Python, but not as a standalone component)
+    b. [**Pre-trained Models**](microsoftml-install-pretrained-models.md) used for image classification and sentiment detection (install the models with R or Python, but not as a standalone component).
-    + Python
+    c. **Python** adds the Python libraries.
+You can write local script that calls Python, but your script must set a compute context for Python execution on a SQL Server 2017 instance or Spark cluster that has the interpreter.
+    d.
+Other components are listed, but not configurable.
+These components are required and listed in Setup for visibility.
 4. Accept the SQL Server license agreement for Machine Learning Server, as well as the license agreements for Microsoft R Open, Anaconda, and Python.
 5. Optionally, change the home directory for Machine Learning Server.
 6. At the end of the wizard, click **Install** to run setup.

 > [!NOTE]
 > By default, telemetry data is collected during your usage of Machine Learning Server.
-To turn this feature off, use the RevoScaleR function `rxPrivacyControl` or the revoscalepy function `rx-privacy-control`.
-To turn it back on, change the setting to `TRUE`.
-For more information, see [Opting out of data collection](../resources-opting-out.md).
+To turn this feature on or off, see [Opting out of data collection](../resources-opting-out.md).

 ### 3. Check log files